GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 <!-- <span class="tag tag--approved">Approved</span> -->

 <p class="content__abstract">
-  This article suggests some next steps after the Day of Code.
+  This article suggests some next steps for the end of the day or for your ongoing journey after the Day of Code.
 </p>

 Well, you've done it!
 You've built a website.
 Has the bug bitten you?
 It’s normal at this stage to feel overwhelmed, tired, brain dead and a bit weepy.
 You’ve had a tantalising, whistle-stop tour of a brand new set of concepts, and you might have a feeling of both elation -- you did it! -- and also an awareness that there is a lot to learn in programming.